 products;

-Hope you were able to find value in this blog and able to understand the basics of hstore data type in the Postgres database.
+I hope you were able to find value in this blog and understand the basics of the hstore data type in the Postgres database.
 I will recommend you check the Postgres documentation to learn more about it.
-I’m also adding the link to all the supported hstore operators and functions, you can check that out too.
+I’m also adding the link to all the supported hstore operators and functions; you can check that out too.

 Useful Links